This article has links to products and services we love, which we may make commission from.

 Check rink rules and guidelines, hours, and prices on their website.

 Ebersole Ice Skating Rink

 You can also find several ice skating rinks that are within driving distance from the Bronx.

-One of them is Ebersole Ice Rink located at Delfino Park (104 Lake Street, White Plains).
+One of them is the Ebersole Ice Rink located at Delfino Park (104 Lake Street, White Plains).

 Public skating sessions are offered here throughout the season, as well as skate lessons for all levels.

 The rink usually opens around late October to March, but make sure to check their page for an updated schedule.

 PlayLand Ice (100 Playland Parkway) is a skating rink facility located in Rye, New York.

 The place features three ice skating rinks, which include an NHL with bleachers, one studio with team benches, and one for kids.